Receiz / FAQ

 What changes when I upgrade?

-Premium is the authorship + custody control tier: owner and receiver passkey signing, co-signers, claim threads, private visibility controls, AssetSeal custody, and verified-owned profile showcase.
-Pro is the operations tier: it includes Premium, then adds WireProof, API/webhooks, structured claims, batch issuance, delegated issuers, and org archive/export.
+Authorship adds proof and custody controls: owner and receiver passkey signing, co-signers, claim threads, private visibility controls, AssetSeal custody, and verified-owned profile showcase.
+Business adds guided custom domain connection, routing, Receiz Payments controls, team handoff, business blocks, and analytics.
+Automation includes Business and adds the operating system: API/webhooks, structured claims, batch issuance, delegated issuers, org archive/export, and included automations such as WireProof.
+Enterprise is where white-label and org governance begin.
 Verification remains free.

 Does upgrading change old originals?